MalaikaJunaid/burger-shop-erp-system/README.md

 Contributions to the Burger Shop ERP system are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Your contributions will help make the system more robust and efficient.

+## Acknowledgements

+ This ERP System project was developed as a semester project for Comsats University Islamabad.
+We would like to express our gratitude to our professors and mentors for their guidance and support throughout the development process.

+Special thanks to the developers of Visual Studio Code (VS Code) for providing a powerful and user-friendly IDE that greatly contributed to the development of this project.